 Standard footrests do not meet the need of all clients. d by range of motion loss, orthopedic asymmetries, and the dimensional setup of the wheelchair.

-The limitations of fitting clients with severe positioning requirements of the lower extremities are only limited by the wheelchair and its dimensional setup.
-Seat to floor height, seat width, seat depth, leg length, caster size, orientation in space of the seating system and anything consuming space within the wheelchair envelop.
-All must be considered as they all have the potential to present obstacles.
-There are no limits on the angular adjustments of these footrests.
+Seat to floor height, seat width, seat depth, leg length, caster size, orientation in space of the seating system, and anything consuming space must be considered, as these all have the potential to limit proper positioning.

 “The Static Footrests are virtually indestructible for high-tone individuals and have the ability to be placed in almost any position.”